Salaries & JobsUpdated March 2026

 LowNational avg: $75,000High

 Champaign is a metro where the gap between "posted price" and "what locals actually pay" can hit 20%.
 The housing landscape here features one of America's more affordable housing markets, where homeownership is within reach for most working families.
-The local workforce for registered nurse salary reflects a more relaxed labor market where service providers compete on price as much as reputation.
+The local workforce for registered nurse salary reflects a more relaxed labor market where businesses compete on price as much as reputation.
 And the midwestern climate shapes demand in predictable ways: the polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Winterizing your home is an annual ritual.

 What Matters Most